Schools: How To Boost Your School Fundraising This Half Term

 How To Boost Your Commission Total

-We’ve been running our school fundraising scheme since 2004 and we’ve worked closely with our partner schools and PTAs to create a commission booster plan, which helps all of our fundraising partners to increase the amount of commission they earn.
+We’ve been running our school fundraising scheme since 2004 and we’ve worked closely with school and PTA to create a commission booster plan, which helps all of our school fundraisers to increase the amount of commission they earn.

 - When you join the scheme (or when you want to give your fundraising a bit of a boost), it’s always a good idea to have someone being proactive and pushing things forward for a few months to encourage higher levels of interest from parents.